European Trip - 2001

 afternoon.

-Hotel Negresco which has a magnificent chandelier in the grand Royal Salon.
+Hotel Negresco, which has a magnificent chandelier in the grand Royal Salon.

 Along Nice promenade, and Hotel Negresco

-9/17 Monday - Spent the day in Nice (pronounced as 'Ni-sa' in French.)
+9/17 Monday - Spent the day in Nice.

 - Visited Matisse Museum.